randomtable/ChimeraOS/README.md

 ### This project aims to make easier for users to deploy their own Tor Relays and Tor Hidden Services with Docker.

 In the first section, i will explain the Tor Relay image, how to use and how to run easily your first Tor Relay.
-The second section is dedicated to run your hidden service with released images of the OS released by this project (formerly the ChimeraOS).
+The second section is dedicated to run your hidden service with released images of the OS (formerly the ChimeraOS).

 For now, as i am on Windows, i will explain the use of images from Windows.